Understanding the HTTPS Process for Security+

 Security+ Practice Test Answers

-Question: What asymmetric key is used to encrypt when using HTTPS?
+Question: What asymmetric key is used to encrypt when creating a secure web session within the HTTPS process?

 Answer: The web site’s public key.

-Question: What asymmetric key is used to decrypt when using HTTPS?
+Question: What asymmetric key is used to decrypt when creating a secure web session within the HTTPS process?

 Answer: The web site’s private key.

-Question: What key is used to encrypt an HTTPS session?
+Question: What key is used to encrypt a secure web session within the HTTPS process?

 Answer: Symmetric